mdn/content/files/en-us/web/http/caching/index.md

 That means if a managed cache intentionally ignores a `no-store` directive, there is no need to perceive it as being "non-compliant" with the standard.
 What you should do is, avoid using kitchen-sink headers, but carefully read the documentation of whatever managed-cache mechanism you’re using, and ensure you’re controlling the cache properly in the ways provided by the mechanism you’ve chosen to use.

 Note that some CDNs provide their own headers that are effective only for that CDN (for example, `Surrogate-Control`).
-Currently, work is underway to standardize the `CDN-Cache-Control` header to standardize those.
+Currently, work is underway to define a `CDN-Cache-Control` header to standardize those.

 ![Type of Cache](type-of-cache.png)